-2. Three (3) member Administrative Hearing Boards will hear all disciplinary action recommendations (major infractions) where the potential punitive action may exceed those of one (1) member boards.
-In addition, the composition of this hearing board will include a Major/Captain selected at the discretion of the County; a Sergeant/Lieutenant drawn by lot by the accused Officer; and an Officer of equal rank drawn by lot by the accused Officer.
+2. Three (3) member Administrative Hearing Boards will hear all other disciplinary action recommendations where the potential punitive action may exceed those of one (1) member boards.
+In addition, the composition of this hearing board will include a Chair selected at the discretion of the County (except the selection will not be from a person assigned to OPLRA); a Sergeant/Lieutenant drawn by lot by the accused Officer, or in the case where a Unit III Officer is the accused Officer, an officer of higher rank than the accused Officer drawn by lot; and an Officer of equal rank drawn by lot by the accused Officer.